psmak3/psmak3.github.io/_posts/local/2016-05-19-local-shadesofgreyII.md

 I mean if you were filming something cool, like this:

 Sleepless in Seattle II: the Revenge of Walter- It turns out Tom Hanks is a serial murderer (I mean they really never knew each other).
 After playing it cool for years, his inner-demon needs to be sated, so he takes Meg Ryan to the top of the Space Needle ready to kill her.
-But right he throws her off the Space Needle, Bill Pull/Paxman swoops in, saves Meg, roundhouse kicks Tom in the chest, and Tom falls ala Hans Gruber to his death.
+But right before he throws her off the  Needle, Bill Pull/Paxman swoops in, saves Meg, roundhouse kicks Tom in the chest, and Tom falls ala Hans Gruber to his death.
 However Bill accidentally sneezes on her, making her sick, and dies of Ebola.

 Now that's a movie worthy of a viaduct closure.